thinker3197/blog/_posts/2016-06-18-build-system.md

 }
 ```

 Creating build systems for commonly used programming languages increases productivity and automation and hence is worth a shot.
-For any queries related to this post, hit me a [mail](mailto:ashishgupta.3197@gmail.com)
+For any queries related to this post, hit me a mail.